Publication Archive

 The rapid digital transformation across industries has significantly impacted the finance and accounting sectors, altering the traditional roles and operations of financial professionals.
 The emergence and adoption of technologies such as Artificial Intelligence (AI), blockchain, robotic process automation (RPA), cloud computing, and big data analytics are redefining how organizations manage, process, and utilize financial information.
 These digital tools are not only enhancing the efficiency and accuracy of financial reporting but are also enabling real-time data analysis, improved forecasting, and strategic decision-making.
 The growing reliance on automation and advanced analytics is allowing finance teams to shift from transactional roles toward more advisory and analytical functions.
 Furthermore, the integration of digital technologies is fostering transparency, regulatory compliance, and stakeholder trust.
 However, this transformation is not without challenges, including cybersecurity risks, data privacy concerns, the need for upskilling, and the complexities of integrating new technologies with legacy systems.
 This paper aims to explore and critically analyze the most prominent trends driving the digitalization of finance and accounting, assess their organizational impact, and highlight the challenges and opportunities that lie ahead.

-Page No: 6-13 |
+Page No: 6-13 | Downloads: 15

-Published Paper ID: BJDD202509
+Registration ID: RID2025BJDD07 | Published Paper ID: BJDD202507

-Year: 2025 |
+Year: 2025 | Volume: 1 | Issue: 2

 Abstract: